wink-link/winklink-doc/docs/automation.md

 ### Getting started

 Maintainers for WINkLink need to understand how the TRON platform works, and know about smart contract deployment and the process of calling them.
-You're suggested to read related TRON official documents, particularly those on contract deployment on TronIDE.
+It is suggested to read related TRON official documentation, particularly the section on contract deployment on TronIDE.

-Prepare the node account.
-You should read related Node account preparation doc.
+The node account should be prepared according to the instructions in the Node account preparation documentation.

 ### Required Environment